nowitsabby/dark-rpg-nextjs/assets/srd/skills/crafting.md

 †_Note in the case of Tech-Use, characters cannot create items they do not have access to designs for._

-It is possible—with the right skills and materials—for a character to create his own items: crafting basic gear and equipment like spears or storm-cloaks, brewing up herbal remedies and advanced drugs and medicines, or building advanced weapons and works of art.
+It is possible—with the right skills and materials—for a character to create her own items: crafting basic gear and equipment like spears or storm-cloaks, brewing up herbal remedies and advanced drugs and medicines, or building advanced weapons and works of art.
 To create an item, a character needs three things: the right skill, materials, and time.

 ## Crafting skills